ricketytoc/tp/docs/DeveloperGuide.md

 1. Adding an employee to the displayed list

     1. Test case: `add i/A00001 n/John Doe p/98765432 e/johnd@example.com d/Finance r/Manager s/5000`<br>
-       Expected: An employee with the correct details is added to the end of the list
+       Expected: An employee with the correct details is added to the end of the list.

     1. Test case: `add`<br>
        Expected: No employee is added.
 Error details shown in the status message.